-36.5 Notice of Termination of Employment on Grounds of Redundancy
+38.5 Notice of Termination of Employment on Grounds of Redundancy

-Notice periods will be in line with Clause 43 of this agreement.
+Notice periods will be in line with Clause 45 (Termination of Employment) of this agreement.

 OAU reserves the right to pay an employee in lieu of notice, at the full rate of pay, for at least the hours the employee would have worked had the employment continued until the end of the minimum period of notice.